Credits for refunds and unpaid items

-You may be eligible for a final value fee credit when:
+You may be eligible for fee credits in the following circumstances:

-- You resolve a transaction issue and refund the buyer
+- You issued a partial refund to the buyer

-- You or the buyer asked us to step in, and the case was decided in the buyer's favor
+- You or the buyer asked us to step in, and the case was closed with a refund to the buyer

 Insertion fee credits for relisted items